terencetmac/JSTables/Readme.md

 2. Pagination
 3. Show and hide columns
 4. Search across columns
-5. Edit and save any cell
+5. Edit and save any cell (Currently only saves in-memory, does not persist)